kleros/erc-792/docs/implementing-an-arbitrator.rst

   }

 We set arbitration fee to ``0.1 ether`` and appeal fee to an astronomic amount which can't be afforded.
-So in practice, we disabled appealing.
+So in practice, we disabled appealing, for simplicity.
 We did implement neither a dynamic cost nor a setter to update the cost.
-Instead we made it constant, for sake of simplicity of this tutorial.
+Instead we made it constant, again, for sake of simplicity of this tutorial.

 Next, we need a data structure to keep track of disputes: